domRiddle/ASF/Docker.md

 docker run -it -u 1000:1000 -v /home/archi/ASF/config:/app/config --name asf justarchi/archisteamfarm
 ```

 Remember that by default `/app` directory used by ASF is still owned by `root`.
-If you run ASF under custom user (anything other than `root`), then your ASF process won't have write access to its own files.
+If you run ASF under custom user, then your ASF process won't have write access to its own files.
 This access is not mandatory for operation, but it is crucial e.g. for `AutoUpdates` feature.
 In order to fix this, it's enough to change ownership of all ASF files from default `root` to your new custom user.

 ```
 docker exec asf chown -hR 1000:1000 /app